 Synthetic cannabinoids are partly covered by the SMG (Narcotic Substances Act) or the NPSG (New Psychoactive Substances Act).
 The consequences vary depending on which law they are covered by.

 The Narcotic Substances Act criminalises the acquisition, possession, import and export, transfer to and procurement for others (transfer and sale).
-Consumers who violate the SMG must expect a mandatory visit to the public health officer (in Vienna: the outpatient centre of the Addiction and Drug Coordination).
-The doctor can then order health-related measures.
+Consumers who violate the SMG must expect a mandatory visit to a public health officer (in Vienna: the outpatient centre of the Addiction and Drug Coordination).
+There, health-related measures may be ordered and a drug test may be expected.
 If you adhere to these requirements, there will be no court proceedings.

 The new Psychoactive Substances Act aims to penalise the profitable trade in these substances.
 A person who intentionally produces, imports, exports or transfers or procures synthetic cannabinoids to another person so that they can be used by the other person to achieve a psychoactive effect in the human body is therefore liable to prosecution.
 If it is possession for personal use, no further penalties are provided for.